LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 In order to use `gprof` we have to pass an additional flag to `g++`.
 The `-pg` flag tells `g++` to record profile information whenever our compiled program runs.
-The generated file, called `gmon.out`, contains the information that is interpreted by `gprof`.
+Each time you run your program it will generate a file called `gmon.out` which contains information that can then be interpreted by the `gprof` command.

 Let's compile the program above.
 We'll assume it's called `main.cpp`.